LordButley/JapanEasy/TESTING.md

 1. - Issue - Upon clicking an answer, another answer could be clicked and the score counted before the next question showed.

 - Resolution - I created a function which removed the onclick attribute of all other buttons.
-This was then added to the set of functions called when an answer is chosen.
+This was then added to the set of functions that are called when an answer is chosen.
 As the quiz questions and answer buttons are all generated from JavaScript, a fresh set of buttons is created for each question and so this function has no negative knock on effects.

 2 - Issue - Upon starting a new game, the score counters showed the score from the previous game.